peteroupc/classic-wallpaper/uielements.md

 ## Notes

-[^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128, 128, 128)).<br>Eight-color icons (as opposed to 2- or 16-color icons), although supported by the Windows color icon format, are rarely displayed in practice; I am not aware of any video driver for Windows version 3.1 or earlier that supports displaying only eight colors at a time (which is not the case for the CGA, EGA, and VGA video drivers).
-By contrast, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color displays.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color (192, 192, 192) is missing and often replaced with a dithered mixture of light gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).
+[^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128, 128, 128)).<br>Eight-color icons, although supported by the Windows color icon format like 2- or 16-color icons, are rarely displayed in practice; I am not aware of any video driver for Windows version 3.1 or earlier that supports displaying only eight colors at a time (which is not the case for the CGA, EGA, and VGA video drivers).
+By contrast, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color video cards.
+A traditional color choice for 8-color icons was an 8-color palette where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color (192, 192, 192) is missing and often replaced with a dithered mixture of light gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button's inner background involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.

 [^3]:  See _The Windows Interface Guidelines for Software Design_.

 [^3a]:  Buttons possessed a 3-D effect in Windows versions 3.0 and 3.1 by default, but not other interface elements.
-The article "Adding 3-D Effects to Controls" describes a library for these versions that give 3-D effects to more places in an application.
+The article "Adding 3-D Effects to Controls" describes a library for these versions that gives 3-D effects to more places in an application.

 [^3b]:  _Macintosh Human Interface Guidelines_, p.
 207 (according to which the system font in System 7 of the Macintosh Operating System was designed to be legible even when rendered this way).